 There are many costs associated with wedding planning, from the venue to the invitations and beyond.
-One of the more expensive wedding costs can be florals, with an average bridal bouquet costing $150 — and that’s before you calculate centerpieces, bouquets, boutonnieres, and other floral displays.
-After all is said and done the average couple can plan to spend $700-$2500 on their floral budget.
+One of the more expensive wedding costs can be florals, with an average bridal bouquet costing $250 — and that’s before you calculate centerpieces, bouquets, boutonnieres, and other floral displays.
+After all is said and done the average couple can plan to spend 8-10% of their wedding budget on their florals.

-Incorporating seasonal flowers into your wedding day gets you the best quality blooms for a lower price tag.
+Incorporating seasonal flowers into your wedding day can get you better quality blooms for a lower price tag.
 This seasonal flower blooming guide can help you save big on your floral budget, no matter when you plan to tie the knot.
 You’ll get the best quality and a lower price tag because blooms are more affordable during their peak season.

-When you order in season flowers, your florist doesn’t have to compete with other businesses to order a flower that's in high demand and low quantity.
-It also cuts down on shipping costs because florists can more easily use local vendors.
+When you order in season flowers, your florist doesn’t have to compete with other businesses to order a flower that's in high demand.
+It also has the potential to cut down on shipping costs because florists can more easily use local vendors.

 Use this flower blooming chart to determine which flowers are in season before you visit your florist.
 Keep in mind that weather, climate, and a number of other factors can impact flowering seasons so make sure to double check with your local florist before you order.
 Once you’ve checked out our flower blooming chart, keep reading for bouquet inspiration organized by wedding season.
 If you know what month you're planning your wedding or pre-wedding event, you can also jump to the specific season for flower inspiration here: